edison1105/drop-reactivity-transform/README.md

 ```
 ## Usage

-To use drop-reactivity-transform, provide the target directory name as the first parameter.
-If no directory name is provided, the tool will use the current working directory by default.
-Here's an example:
+To utilize drop-reactivity-transform, simply specify the target directory name as the first parameter.
+If no directory name is provided, the tool will default to using the current working directory.
+Here is an example:
 ```bash
 dropReactivityTransform [target directory name]